-Like a boulder that stands in opposition to the flow of a rushing river, the First Congregational Church of Twinsburg has remained unmoved, in spite of time and transformation.
-A house of worship, it has stood through the ages, a silent witness to generations of parishioners, and the coming and going of reverends, as well as the periodic renovation and expansion.
+Like a boulder that withstands the flow of a rushing river, the First Congregational of Twinsburg has remained unmoved, in spite of time and transformation.
+A house of worship, it has stood through the ages, a silent witness to generations of parishioners and the coming and going of reverends, as well as periodic renovation and expansion.